nicofirst1/rl_werewolf/Resources/MarkDowns/Journal.md

 - target: `gym.spaces.Discrete(self.num_players)` an int for the execution part.
-- signal: `gym.spaces.MultiDiscrete([self.signal_range]*self.signal_length)` parameter used for communication, in its simplest form is a boolean integer, both the length of the signal as well as the range can be chosen arbitrarily There is a problem using a dict as action space which is tracked ever [here](https://github.com/hill-a/stable-baselines/issues/133)
+- signal: `gym.spaces.MultiDiscrete([self.signal_range]*self.signal_length)` parameter used for communication, in its simplest form is a boolean integer, both the length of the signal as well as the range can be chosen arbitrarily There is a problem using a dict as action space which is tracked ever [here](https://github.com/hill-a/stable-baselines/issues/133).
+The problem is an active field of research, for now there is no way to output two different things using the same model.

 ##### Obs space
 The observation space stays similar as the previous one but modifies the targets which now becomes a Discrete and adds the signal one too

+### Third attempt
+Another way to deal with this problem is to downsample the model output.

+#### Action space
+In this isnatance the action space will be similar to the previous one, but restricted in the lenght.
+The type will be a MultiDiscrete with the following paramas:
+`gym.spaces.MultiDiscrete([self.signal_range]*(self.signal_length+1))`

+Technically speaking the output is the same but practically it will be splitted in two parts:
+1. the first element will serve as effective target output, specifying the agent to be killed
+2. the other part of the vector will be the signaling part which length can range from 0 to infinity.

 # Training